josephspurrier/gomithrilapp/README.md

 [![Swagger Validator](http://online.swagger.io/validator?url=https://raw.githubusercontent.com/josephspurrier/govueapp/master/src/app/api/static/swagger/swagger.json)](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/josephspurrier/govueapp/master/src/app/api/static/swagger/swagger.json)

-This is an application that uses Vue on the frontend (UI) and Go on the backend (API).
+This is an application that uses Vue on the front-end (UI) and Go on the back-end (API).
 This project uses a [Makefile](Makefile) to help centralize frequently used commands.

-## Quickstart
+## Quick Start Guide (QSG)

 To run the application locally, you can run these commands.
 You don't need any of the the dev tools (Go/npm) installed, you only need Docker (and Docker Compose).